bdincerTrader/Fauconberg1/FWD Tests.md

 --
 The only errors/rejects I saw in BD_Fauconberg were the Max Capital errors

-- Max cap for an order in QA account is 100K.
+- Max Cap / Order set to %/Symbol relative to BP.
-- I am running the algo on 252 symbols simultaneously in FWD testing.
+- 252 symbols simultaneously in FWD testing.

 ** Unit Allocation parameter/ single symbols (limits ttl exposure).
 --